OortCloudd/CorneaNet-AI/README.md

-# Cornea-Biomechanics
+# CorneaNet-AI

-Welcome to **Cornea-Biomechanics**, a research-driven repository focused on the application of machine learning to ophthalmology, particularly in corneal disease detection.
+Welcome to **CorneaNet-AI**, a research-driven repository focused on the application of machine learning to ophthalmology, particularly in corneal disease detection.
 This project aims to advance automated diagnosis using **machine learning, deep learning techniques, and conformal prediction** to improve reliability in medical AI.

 ## 🚀 Project Overview